serge-medvedev/tonos-client-clojure/README.md

 (-> (processing/process-message! context params)
     println)
 ```
-In such case, functions always return the last event data, either result or an error object.
+In such case, the function blocks until the underlying call is finished.
 Both versions might have their uses (see `process-message-test` and how `process-message` is being called in `fund-account`, for example).

 One might point out that usage of lazy sequences comes with a bit of boilerplate code but when you realize the full potential of the approach, you gladly ignore that little drawback. __Higher order functions__ applicability worths a lot by itself.
 Just think: when blockchain events are represented by a lazy sequence, they become a subject for mapping, reducing, filtering and other useful functional techniques.